 We pray this will nourish your hearts and souls, and strengthen your resolve to join the struggle for the healing of society, culture, and this beautiful planet we call “Earth.”

 John Kenneth Leonard, Ph.D., is Professor and Chair of Religious Studies at Edgewood College in Madison, Wisconsin, where he teaches courses in Spirituality, Eco-Spirituality, Christian Liturgy, Liberation Theologies, and Catholic Social Teaching.
-Although The Daily Feast is technically his “Sabbatical Project” for the Spring Semester of 2014, it was launched at Sunset on November 30th, on time for the celebration of Evening Prayer I of the First Sunday of Advent with which the the Liturgical Year begins.
+Although The Daily Feast was technically his “Sabbatical Project” for the Spring Semester of 2014, it was launched at Sunset on November 30, 2013 on time for the celebration of Evening Prayer I of the First Sunday of Advent with which the the Liturgical Year begins.

 This website was designed by Fr.
 Scott Steinkerchner, OP, who was Associate Professor of Religious Studies at Edgewood College(2013-2015) and continues to serve as web-designer or web-master for many Dominican communities throughout the world.